APPLETREE Marathon, Half Marathon & 5K

 Run through History at the APPLETREE Marathon, Half Marathon & Sunset 5K

 Join us for the Inaugural APPLETREE Boston-Qualifying Marathon, Half Marathon & Sunset 5K.
-This "Run Through History" will take you on a flat, fast and scenic course through Fort Vancouver, Officer's Row, the Army Barracks, Pearson Airport - the oldest operating airport in the USA, the Historical Old Apple Tree, along the magestic Columbia River and many other historical vantage points.
+This "Run Through History" will take you on a flat, fast and scenic course through Fort Vancouver, Officer's Row, the Army Barracks, Pearson Airport - the oldest operating airport in the USA, the Historical Old Apple Tree, along the majestic Columbia River and many other historical vantage points.
 There's so much to see that the miles will fly by!

 This Inaugural event will quickly be regarded as one of the prettiest and most unique courses in the Northwest and perhaps the USA!
 When do you get to experience a history lesson during your race?!